-In 2017 we found that almost half of patients received such nerve blocks as pain relief while waiting for surgery.
+In 2014 the NHFD found that 38% of patients received such nerve blocks, but most of these were given at the time of the anaesthetic and operation, rather than as pain relief while waiting for surgery.

-2 What will be done to help me if I have memory problems or become confused?
+What will be done to help me if I have memory problems or become confused?